kdps/kotlin_learn/Resolve_ErrorException.md

 # 3. Crash Activity

-You are fucked. no way to resolve, just do try catch
+You are fucked. no way to check errors, just do try catch